 I decided to make my wearable art design completely out of paper and natural elements.
 I like using unconventional materials to create my designs.
 I think it adds interest especially when it is a wearable piece.

-The dress was made from tissue paper that I crinkled and painted to give it an icy look and I used branches I found in the woods to accent her dress.
-The feathers were created from holiday wrapping paper and I added chandelier beads to the twigs to add more of frozen feeling.
-I love how the branches have the curly grape vine accents.
+The dress was made from white tissue paper that I crinkled and painted to give it an icy look.
+I painted branches I found in the woods white frost to accent her dress.
+I cut feathers from wrapping paper to attach to the branches to simulate the frozen tree limbs.

 The feathers for the mask were created from holiday wrapping paper and I added chandelier beads to the twigs to add more of a frozen feeling.
 I love how the branches have curly grapevine accents.

 Here I am fixing a few of the hand-cut leaves and branches that were disrupted in the move to her temporary stay at the mall.
 She now resides in a wearable art museum.